 Only general liability insurance coverage is available; no hull damage insurance is provided.

 Owners (chartered organizations or others) must carry their own liability coverage.
 Boats under 26 feet and donated for use in Scouting activities need to have at least $300,000 in coverage.
 Boats 26 feet and over should have $500,000 in coverage.
 Risk Management will provide certificates of insurance up to $2 million.
 The BSA’s coverage is excess of the liability coverage ($300,000 or $500,000) carried by the owner.

 The following are examples of watercraft/boats that need not be insured by the chartered organization and others if they are to be used in an official Scouting activity: canoes, kayaks, rafts, catamarans, and sailboats (under 26 feet).
 However, if these watercraft are to be used for non-Scouting activities, the chartered organization or others should provide liability insurance as there is no liability coverage for chartered organizations or others for non-Scouting activities.

 Watercraft owned by local councils, chartered organizations, and others should be licensed by the U.S. Coast Guard, and the operator should be licensed if required.

 The Boy Scouts of America’s general liability policy provides coverage for a bodily injury or property damage claim that is made and arises out of an official Scouting activity.
-The Guide to Safe Scouting contains a listing of unauthorized and restricted activities.
-Unauthorized activities are not considered official Scouting activities.
+The Guide to Safe Scouting contains a listing of prohibited activities.
+Prohibited activities are not considered official Scouting activities.

-Volunteers (registered and unregistered), units, chartered organizations, and local councils are jeopardizing insurance coverage for themselves and their organization by engaging in unauthorized activities.
+Volunteers (registered and unregistered), units, chartered organizations, and local councils are jeopardizing insurance coverage for themselves and their organization by engaging in prohibited activities.

 Please do not put yourself at risk.